Essex council appoints new ward 3 councillor | CBC News

 Ward 3 appointee Jason Matyi will officially be declared into the role next week

-After a short discussion, Jason Matyi was appointed Ward 3 councillor for the County of Essex Monday evening.
+After a short discussion, Jason Matyi was appointed Ward 3 councillor for the Town of Essex Monday evening.

 Councillors appointed Matyi out of 10 total applicants.
 Initially, council received 12 applications for the open seat, but two applicants removed themselves for consideration during the process.

-Note: - A previous version of this story incorrectly referred to Essex County council.
-The story has been updated to refer to Essex town council.Mar 08, 2022 12:21 PM ET